somnisomni/RPi-SenseStation/Linux/README.md

 ## USB Boot Troubleshoots
  - If your Raspberry Pi does not boot from your USB drive, plug the drive to USB port right next to ethernet port. ([ref](https://askubuntu.com/questions/1363043/can-ubuntu-server-20-04-64-bit-boot-from-usb-device-on-rpi-3b))
+   - In my case, left-top USB port doesn't work but left-bottom USB port works for me.

 ## Reducing writes on microSD card (if you using it)
  ### F2FS